Zaovine

 Zaovine (Заовине) is a village located in the municipality of Bajina Bašta, Serbia.
-According to the 2011 census, the village has a population of 263 inhabitants.
+According to the 2022 census, the village has a population of 169 people.
+In 2011, it had a population of 263 inhabitants.
 The whole territory of the village is a part of the Tara National park and is in close proximity of the Zaovine Lake, an artificial reservoir created on the Beli Rzav river for the Bajina Bašta II reversible hydro power plant.